jwalton/node-supertest-fetch/README.md

     res.end(JSON.stringify({greeting: "Hello!"}));
 );

-// This is a function with an API identical to the WHAT-WG `fetch()` function,
+// This is a function with an API identical to the WHATWG `fetch()` function,
 // except the returned Promise has a bunch of supertest like functions on it.
 //
 // If the server is not listening, then `fetch()` will call `listen()` on the